Ishemalove/SafeLearn/README.md

 # SafeLearn

-SafeLearn Junior is an interactive educational web application designed to make learning fun and engaging for children.
+SafeLearn is an interactive educational web application designed to make learning fun and engaging for children.
 The app features a variety of learning modules, including math games, quizzes, typing practice, and achievement tracking, all within a safe and user-friendly environment.

 ## Features